 This may seem like a big “duh!” to you, but trust us; we’ve seen more than one project completely tank due to bad recording quality.
 You may want to check out this guide.
 It’s great for producing your own voice-overs and for developing an ear for quality.

 You need to maintain, first of all, close attention to sound quality.
 This necessitates a proper mic, recording environment and software.
 Attention also needs to be paid to post-recording editing.
 Crackles, pops, hisses and breathing need to be completely removed.
 We can’t tell you how bad it is for engagement when a voice-over sounds like it was recorded at 3 am in somebody’s bathroom while they struggle to stay away.

 It even happens in big movies, so forewarned is forearmed.

 Should I outsource my e-learning voice-over, or produce in-house?

 This is one of those cases where it’s a matter of preference.
 As long as you know what you’re doing and follow the best practices in the articles we linked above, you should be OK.
 That being said, you should know that your in-house talent can accurately and correctly embody your mission.

-If you don’t, then maybe you should think about creative outsourcing.
+If you don’t, then maybe you should think about creative outsourcing on platforms like Bunny Studio.
 You can find a voice that perfectly matches the age, sex, gender, accent, and intent of your e-learning course.
 Prices can go up a bit, yes, but you’ll receive a job done right every time.
 If you’ve done your homework with your demographics, this could save you a world of hassle.